Looking for ideas for family outings? Good news, all year round, Brussels offers tons of exciting activities!

 Enjoy summer by taking a relaxing break with your children.
 Take them to the beach at Bruxelles les Bains, or to one of the countless playgrounds in the many parks Brussels has to offer.

-In September, a perfect antidote to cure the autumn blues is the Brussels Comic Strip Festival.
+In autumn, a perfect antidote to cure the autumn blues is the Brussels Comic Strip Festival.
 Or Bruxelles Champêtre, where the countryside takes over the city.
 And beware of the Halloween witches, who take out their broomsticks in the 4 corners of the capital.

 And in winter: let us stay warm on the carousels, the Ferris wheel, and the ice rink with lots of hot chocolate, all the pleasures of the Winter Wonders!